-You can spend the day in roaming the ancient streets of Monastiraki or divert from the main tourist attractions and check out the town of Anafiotika, nestled under the Acropolis, which transports you to a Mediterranean island!
+You can spend the day roaming the ancient streets of Monastiraki or divert from the main tourist attractions and check out the town of Anafiotika, nestled under the Acropolis, which transports you to a Mediterranean island!

-Or you can take a bus to visit the nearby ruins of the Temple of Poseidon at Sounio.
+Alternatively, you can take a bus to visit the nearby ruins of the Temple of Poseidon at Sounio.